tutkuince/InCRM/README.md

 # InCRM - Customer Relationship Manager

-**The aim of this project is to review basic CRUD processes with Spring framework.**
+**The aim of this project is to review basic CRUD processes with Spring framework and Hibernate ORM Tool.**

 There are 7 layers in this project